 The City of Kawartha Lakes, County of Peterborough and County of Northumberland are located on the fringe of the Greater Toronto Area (GTA) and do not experience the same growth pressures as communities within the core of the GTA.
-The Growth Plan allocates annual growth of approximately 1,000 to 1,200 people per year but in reality we are issuing 300-500 building permits per year.
-Notwithstanding, we are being asked to accommodate intensification and greenfield densities that are more common to the 905 and 416 areas.
+For these three areas, the Growth Plan allocates annual growth of approximately 700 to 1,200 people per year resulting in the issuance of between 300-500 building permits per year.
+Notwithstanding, we are being asked to accommodate intensification and Greenfield densities that are more common to the 905 and 416 areas.
+The City of Kawartha Lakes planning policies are governed by the 2017 Growth Plan for the Greater Golden Horseshoe and 2017 Oak Ridges Moraine Conservation Plan, which both became effective July 1, 2017.

-- Through the coordinated land use planning review, the Province released the 2017 versions of the Growth Plan for the Greater Golden Horseshoe, Greenbelt Plan, Oak Ridges Moraine Conservation Plan, and Niagara Escarpment Plan on May 18, 2017. - CKL's planning policies are governed by the Growth Plan for the Greater Golden Horseshoe and Oak Ridges Moraine Conservation Plan, which both became effective July 1, 2017. - CKL has been working for the past 7 years on a series of Secondary Plans for Lindsay, Bobcaygeon, Fenelon Falls, Omemee, and Woodville to enable the City to accommodate development to 2031.
+The City has been working for the past 7 years on a series of Secondary Plans for Lindsay, Bobcaygeon, Fenelon Falls, Omemee, and Woodville to enable the City to accommodate development to 2031.
 The work is based, in part, on the City's Growth Management Strategy which implemented the City's residential and employment growth allocation under the 2006 Growth Plan for the Greater Golden Horseshoe.
-These documents have now been formally appealed to the Ontario Municipal Board for a consolidated hearing.
+These documents have been appealed to the Local Planning Appeal Tribunal for a consolidated hearing.

-While the City of Kawartha Lakes has found the 2006 Growth Plan implementation process challenging, the new 2017 Growth Plan will have greater impacts on CKL's land use planning decisions:
+While the City of Kawartha Lakes has found the 2006 Growth Plan implementation process challenging, the new 2017 Growth Plan will have greater impacts on CKL's land use planning decisions for the following reasons.